-I told my career advisor at school when he asked me what I wanted to do in life that I wanted to be a renaissance man.
-I seem to remember that he wanted me to be a little more specific, he had a posh new computer program that could sort this out for me if I could just give it something a little less 15th century to play with.
+I told my career adviser at school that I wanted to learn a bit of everything, I seem to remember that he wanted me to be a little more specific, he had a posh new computer program that could sort this out for me if I could just give it something to play with.

-As Robert Heinlein suggested, ‘Specialization is for insects.’
+As Robert Heinlein suggested, ‘Specialisation is for insects.’

 I was lucky to have learned the piano for a number of years as a child, popping over to see John and Ian, a cosmopolitan gay couple who would fuss over my red curly hair whilst setting tricky tasks to enhance the art of connecting with sound.
 I was cared for and gained a love of music.
-I took the spirit of those years into my teens and picked up a guitar when I slotted into the raw chaos of the early 90’s.
+I took the spirit of those years into my teens and although I dropped the piano, I picked up a guitar and slotted into the raw chaos of the early 90’s.
 These days there’s less disharmony, but the love and the spirit remains in my music.

-To cut my teeth on learning I felt the need to, well learn some things, so I went to college and did a marine fitting course, worked in a few boat yards to cut my teeth, then went to college in London to learn how to build musical instruments.
+I went to college and did a marine fitting course, worked in a few boat yards, went to college in London to learn how to build musical instruments.

 I didn’t really want to be a boat fitter, or a luthier, what I did want to do was learn all of the little bits that went into doing both of these things.
 As a result I did many things that used these skills, such as furniture building and welding on the new airport in Hong Kong.